madmongo1/amytest/README.md

+# amytest

-# amytest is a project which tests the use of the amy library for accessing a mysql database asynchronously
+A project which tests the use of the amy library for accessing a mysql database asynchronously